chrismwsas/sdet-java-template-example/README.md

 You can use any IDE and tools that you are familiar with.

-## Tasks

-Write three tests to verify the following user journeys:

-1. As a user, I want to be able to login, see my details, and get a list of my repositories.
-2. As a user, I want to be able to create, edit and view a repository.
-3. As a user, I want to be able to create an Issue, get a list of Issues for my repo, and add or view comments on that Issue.

-Your code should be written to maximise its maintainability and reusability.

-Refer to the GitHub API v3 documentation for information: https://developer.github.com/v3/.

-You should choose technologies you have experience in and are comfortable with.

 ## Example Code

 This project contains simple code to demonstrate the use of a GitHub query API, and Junit, with a single test class, GitHubJavaAPITest, containing a single test function (test_BasicAuthenticationGetUserName).

-You may choose to build upon this code or you can start fresh.
-You may also choose a different technology from the GitHub model classes for API requests, such as REST Assured.

 To run the example test, first edit src/test/java/GitHubJavaAPITest.java and change the username and token to your GitHub user and your personal access token as generated earlier.